maxgaj/guava/README.md

 6. For the mainline flavor, we unit-test the libraries using only OpenJDK 1.8 on Linux.
 Some features, especially in `com.google.common.io`, may not work correctly in other environments.
-For the Android flavor, our unit tests run on API level 15 (Ice Cream Sandwich).
+For the Android flavor, our unit tests run on API level 15 (Ice Cream Sandwich)!

 [guava-snapshot-api-docs]: https://google.github.io/guava/releases/snapshot-jre/api/docs/
 [guava-snapshot-api-diffs]: https://google.github.io/guava/releases/snapshot-jre/api/diffs/